azafred/loony/README.rst

     #> python setup.py install

+Finally, you can use the Binary version (note: connect will not be aliased and loony -c will need to be used instead).

+Download the binary from `https://github.com/StudyBlue/loony/blob/master/dist/loony <https://github.com/StudyBlue/loony/blob/master/dist/loony>`_

 SETUP
 =====
 In order to work ~/.aws/credentials needs to be setup.
 This is the same file that aws-cli and boto use.
 It should look